cloudmesh-community/fa18-523-61/project-report/report.md

 ## Running a Twitter Script in Python

-As mentioned earlier, one of my objectives of this paper is to examine how a basic python scrip is setup and implemented using using data mined from Twitter.
+There are multiple ways that users can set up python and perform some basic text mining against Twitter.
 The scenario is to design a script that pulls tweets with the hashtags #cats and #dogs.
-Working with these hashtags, I wanted to generate a simple script that can be used to classify if a person is a cat or dog person based on their tweets.
-I wanted to evaluate the performance and accuracy of the two classification algorithms used, as well as evaluate any issues and challenges that arose during my experiment.
+Working with these hashtags, Using python, users can generate a simple script that can be used to classify if a person is a cat or dog person based on their tweets.
+Users evaluate the performance and accuracy of the two classification algorithms used, as well as evaluate any issues and challenges that arose during their analysis.

 ### Python Libraries

-Below is the full list of libraries that I imported:
+Below is a sample list of python libraries that can be used for twitter analysis:

 ```python
     import tweepy